-Star of the week: Acrux | EarthSky.org
+Acrux, brightest star in Southern Cross | EarthSky.org

 Bluish Acrux, otherwise known as Alpha Crucis, is the brightest star in the constellation Crux the Southern Cross.
 It is the 13th brightest star in all the sky.
-Because it is located far to the south of the sky’s equator, this star cannot be seen from much of North America.
+Because it’s located far to the south of the sky’s equator, this star can’t be seen from much of North America.
 Observers north of central Florida or south Texas are out of luck.
 Observers in Hawaii sometimes tell us they’ve spotted it.
 You have to be in the Southern Hemisphere to see Crux in all its glory.
-Therein lies much of its magic and mystery.
+For us on the northern half of Earth’s globe, its southerly location is part of its magic and mystery.
 Follow the links below to learn more:

 History and mythology of Acrux.